SteveParadox/examples/lite/examples/reinforcement_learning/ml/README.md

 and decreasing episode length), as training progresses.

 After training, you will get a `planestrike_tf_agents.tflite` file, which you can then integrate into the Android app we provide in the `android` folder.

+### Note:
-Note that the TFLite model converted from the TF Agents policy is a little from TF/JAX model in that it takes 4 tensors as input (only the 3rd tensor 'observation' is useful for inferene though):
+*TFLite model converted from the TF Agents policy is a little from TF/JAX model in that it takes 4 tensors as input (only the 3rd tensor 'observation' is useful for inferene though):*

 ![TFLITE_FROM_TF_AGENTS](tf_agents/tflite_from_tf_agents.png)